-As of July 1, 2008, section 3 of Ontario Regulation 193/08 – Reporting Requirements for Licensees requires the following reporting by mortgage administrators:
+Section 3 of Ontario Regulation 193/08 – Reporting Requirements for Licensees made under the Mortgage Brokerages, Lenders and Administrators Act, 2006 requires the following reporting by mortgage administrators:

 - Within 90 days after the end of every fiscal year, every mortgage administrator shall give the Superintendent,

 (a) a copy of its audited financial statements for the year;

 (b) a copy of a report by the auditor about the books, records and accounts of the mortgage administrator for the year, in a form approved by the Superintendent; and,